RandomityGuy/MBHaxe/README.md

 This will build the apk file at Export/android/app/build/outputs/apk/release/app-release-unsigned.apk which you can sign yourself and install on your device.

 ## iOS
-The branches used for iOS builds are `mbg-mobile`, `mbp-mobile` or `mbu-mobile`.
+The branches used for iOS builds are `mbg-mobile`, `mbp-mobile`, `mbu-mobile` or `pq-mobile`.
 Follow the CI scripts in the .circleci folder to build the iOS version.
 You will need a Mac with Xcode installed and an Apple Developer account to build the iOS version.
 The resulting .ipa file can be sideloaded onto your device using AltStore or similar tools.

 # FAQ